OCA/sale-workflow/sale_order_type/README.rst

 You are able to select a sales order type by partner so that when you add a partner to a sales order it will get the related info to it.

+When no partner or context default applies, the first available sale order type by sequence is used as the default.

 Additionally, it adds a warning message to notify users when there is a mismatch between the partner's default pricelist and the effective pricelist set by the sales order type.
 This ensures clarity when